 The Bergman story begins in 1884 with a 21 year old young man being sent by his employer Hammel Riglander Company, a large importer of wholesale jewelry and watch parts in New York City to a small Midwestern town of Omaha, Nebraska.

 That man, Sol Bergman, was assigned the task of helping the Max Meyer Company of Omaha sell a $10,000 consignment of watch materials that Meyer had purchased from Riglander.

 Sol Bergman seized the opportunity to buy what would become Bergman Jewelers.
 With Omaha as their home the legacy has continued with Sol’s son Clarence who started as a salesman when he was 18-years-old as well as his son-in-law, Stewart Gilinsky.

-year, the Bergman Company began wholesaling jewelry, diamonds, watches, and other jewelry store merchandise to Midwestern retailers.
+That same year, the Bergman Company began wholesaling jewelry, diamonds, watches, and other jewelry store merchandise to Midwestern retailers.

-son Larry joined the company in 1961, and today is president.
+Stewart Gilinsky’s son Larry joined the company in 1961, and today is president.